bonedaddy/mesher/SPECIFICATION.md

 A mesher network is composed of multiple nodes.
 Each node is identical with respect to communication, but may differ in how they handle received messages.
+Nodes are expected to be distributed roughly evenly among the four zones, though networks may have much fewer in the red zone, depending on the operation's goals.

  [RFC2119]: https://www.ietf.org/rfc/rfc2119.txt